thomasgillis/hpc-primer/README.md

 # hpc-primer

-HPC primer based on C/C++ intended for anybody trying to get back in (coding) shape
+HPC primer based on C/C++ intended for anybody trying to get back in (coding) shape.

+This primer has been designed to refresh the memory of the commonly used C/C++ functionalities.
+Please see more complete and detailed resources for further explanations.

 ### Content

-(intended content for the moment, will be updated when possible)

 1. [introduction](meta/intro.md)
 1. [compilation and tools](compilation/compilation.md)